Transferring Coursework to A-State

 Transcripts sent from other colleges and universities will be evaluated and acceptable credits will be added to the student's A-State record.

-The A-State Office of Admissions, Records and Registration currently accepts electronic transcripts from the following:
+The A-State Office of the Registrar currently accepts electronic transcripts from the following:

 - EDI (SPEEDE)